-It is possible to gain exemption from selected modules on the basis of comparable prior study.
-Application for exemptions must be made at the same time as application for the programme.
+It is possible to gain an exemption from the research module on the basis of comparable prior study.
+Application for an exemption must be made at the same time as application for the programme.

-Year 1 Year 2 Midwifery Theory and Practice 1 (MIDSP011) Midwifery Theory and Practice 2 (MIDSP016) Midwifery Theory and Practice 1: Clinical (MIDSP012) Midwifery Theory and Practice 2: Clinical (MIDSP017) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 1: Clinical (MIDSP013) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 2 (MIDSP018) Health Promotion in Midwifery (MIDSP014) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 2: Clinical (MIDSP019) Research (MIDSP015) The Sick Neonate (MIDSP020) The Sick Neonate: Clinical (MIDSP021) Professional and Social Issues in Midwifery (MIDSP022)
+Year I Year 2 Midwifery Theory and Practice 1 (MIDSP011) Midwifery Theory and Practice 2 (MIDSP016) Midwifery Theory and Practice 1: Clinical (MIDSP012) Midwifery Theory and Practice 2: Clinical (MIDSP017) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 1: (MIDSP013) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 2 (MIDSP018) Health Promotion in Midwifery (MIDSP014) Midwifery Theory and Practice: Complicated Pregnancy, Labour and Puerperium 2: Clinical (MIDSP019) Research (MIDSP015) The Sick Neonate (MIDSP020) The Sick Neonate: Clinical (MIDSP021) Professional and Social Issues in Midwifery (MIDSP022)